 Learn to protect yourself with a FREE self-defense class!
 Led by the Williamson County Sheriff's Office Self Defense Academy, the classes will focus on personal safety awareness and self-defense techniques.
 Classes are offered for Seniors, Kids, Teens, and Adults starting in January!
 Pre-registration is required.

 - Location: Hutto Parks and Recreation Building, 306 East Live Oak Street

 Art and Crafts

 Join us this fall in our three-part holiday art class series!
 Our art instructor will guide you along in teaching a drawing, painting, and craft class.
 The drawing class is for ages 4 to 12.
 The painting class is for ages 13+.
 The craft class is for ages 5+.
 All classes will be held a the Parks and Recreation Building at 306 East Live Oak Street.
-Pre-registration is required and can be done here.
+Pre-registration is required.

 INTERESTED IN TEACHING A CLASS?